Franklin89/Blog/input/posts/calling-javascript-inside-an-asp-net-core-application.md

 ## How to integrate a node service in an ASP.NET Core application

 First we have to add a package reference to `Microsoft.AspNetCore.NodeServices`.
 We need the `NodeServices` package to get all the required dependencies for calling into JavaScript in our backend.
-By using this we most of the npm packages out there.
+By using this we have the possibility to call into most of the npm packages out there.

 ```xml
 <ItemGroup>